 The accurate knowledge required of the effects within the detectors and associated detection chain was a driver on the choice of detector technology.
 With their high sensitivity from infrared to red optical wavelengths, and their relative immunity to radiation damage by ions from cosmic rays and Solar protons, HgCdTe detectors were one option for Euclid VIS.
-However, the high level of knowledge of, and stability of, charge-coupled devices (CCDs) were ultimately more critical characteristics, despite their susceptibility to radiation damage by ions.
+However, the high level of knowledge of, and stability of, charge-coupled devices (CCDs) were ultimately more critical characteristics, despite their susceptibility to radiation damage by ions, even for a mission duration of 6.5 years.
 A further consideration was the ambition and cost of populating a focal plane of the size of VIS by infrared detectors within the envelope of an ESA M-class mission.